DNRC/FCG-User-Documentation/docs/index.md

 at the beginning of the fire year.

 The default page shows the list of codes generated throughout the fire year.
-Click on an row to view more information about individual incidents.
+Click on a row to view more information about individual incidents.
 A modal will appear that shows additional DNRC specific information as well as more information about the associated IRWIN incident if one is present.
 Click on the close button or outside of the